How to Teach Your Child to Read and Spell Using UFLI—For FREE!

 Lessons 9–12

-- Continue introducing letters and sight words.
+- Continue introducing letters, formation, and sight words.

 - Read, reread, and reread UFLI stories.